 ➜ pyt python3 app.py Original List: ['David', 'Millie', 'Winona'] Updated List: ['Winona', 'Millie', 'David'] ➜ pyt

-Reversing the list this way takes up a more memory compared to an in-place reversal because it creates a (shallow) copy of the list and creating the copy requires allocating enough space to hold all of the existing items.
+Reversing the list this way takes up more memory than an in-place reversal because it creates a (shallow) copy of the list, and creating the copy requires allocating enough space to hold all of the existing items.

 Note that this only creates a “shallow” copy where the container is duplicated, but not the individual list items.

 Instead of duplicating the list items themselves, references to the original elements are reused in the new copy of the container.

 If the items are mutable, modifying an item in the original list will also be reflected in the copy.

 The biggest downside to reversing the list with a slicing syntax is that it uses a more advanced Python feature that some people would say is “arcane.”

 I don’t blame them—list slicing is fast and a little challenging to understand the first time you encounter its quirky syntax.